callumf8/stackbit_website/content/pages/research.md

   type: stackbit_page_meta
 layout: page
 ---
+## Our Group

+I work in the [Astrophysical Fluids and Nonlinear Dynamics](http://www.damtp.cam.ac.uk/research/astro/) group based in DAMTP Cambridge.
+My research specialises in exploring the rich hydrodynamic behaviour of warped astrophysical discs.
+These structures are everywhere in the universe!

+As gravitationally bound material falls inwards, it tends to flatten out into a rotating disc, acting as a vast reservoir of angular momentum.
+However, any misalignment in the system may distort the coplanar disc into a warped configuration.
+For example, when the accretion flow onto the disc is misaligned or external torques are enacted by a tilted, spinning black hole or companion planet on an inclined orbit.
+The effect of this warp on the long term evolution of the disc is very important.
+Numerical simulations suggest in some cases the warp presents an anti-diffusive instability causing the disc to break.
+In other systems the external torques might tear the disc into separately precessing planes.
+Furthermore, the warped geometry is susceptible to a parametric instability which may drive turbulence affecting the warp evolution and mass accretion.
+All these processes feed into crucial questions about the planet forming environment in protoplanetary discs and the accretion processes driving energetic events around compact objects.

+Observationally there is growing evidence for the ubiquity of these systems as shadows cast in the outer regions of protoplanetary discs are often explained by warped inner regions.
+Direct MASER imaging has also revealed the warped mid-plane in galactic centres.
+This problem spans all scales and demands careful analysis and numerical investigation.
+Check out my work to learn more and see how we are tackling these questions!

 ## Publications

 *   **Nonlinear dynamics of hydrodynamic tori as a model of oscillations and bending waves in astrophysical discs** | CW Fairbairn, GI Ogilvie – Monthly Notices of the Royal Astronomical Society **(2021) (**<https://arxiv.org/abs/2105.12465>**)**